 What’s happening next?

 John F Hunt will continue to remove soil from site but the next big activity will be the start of the piling works.
 These will focus along the northern edge of the site against the A2 and the A2213.
-Sheets of metal will be installed so to allow soil in front to be safety removed whilst still providing support to the ground behind.
-This task is expected to run from the end of July to October.
+Sheets of metal will be installed to allow soil in front to be safely removed whilst still providing support to the ground behind.
+This task is expected to run from the end of July to October 2020.